Montana: Economy

-Montana is a relative hub of beer microbrewing, ranking third in the nation in number of craft breweries per capita in 2011.
+Montana is a relative hub of beer microbrewing, ranking third in the nation in number of craft breweries per capita in 2024.
 Significant industries exist for lumber and mineral extraction; the state's resources include gold, coal, silver, talc, and vermiculite.
 Ecotaxes on resource extraction are numerous.
 A 1974 state severance tax on coal (which varied from 20 to 30%) was upheld by the Supreme Court of the United States in Commonwealth Edison Co. v.
 Montana, 453 U.S. 609 (1981).

+According to Montana's Secretary of State Christi Jacobsen, Montana has experienced a record number of new businesses registered four consecutive years as of 2025.
+According to the report, new business formations increased from 4,900 in the month of September 2024, to more than 6,000 in September 2025.

 Tourism is also important to the economy, with more than ten million visitors a year to Glacier National Park, Flathead Lake, the Missouri River headwaters, the site of the Battle of Little Bighorn, and three of the five entrances to Yellowstone National Park.
+In 2023 outdoor recreation accounted for 4.6% of Montana gross domestic product which is the third highest percentage of any state.
+Employment in the outdoor sector was 5.8% of all jobs, also placing it third in the nation.
+The state has held third in these categories for more than a decade.

-Montana's personal income tax contains seven brackets, with rates ranging from 1.0 to 6.9 percent.
+Montana's corporate income tax, as of 2025, is 6.75 percent, while the state's personal income tax contains seven brackets, with rates ranging from 1.0 to 6.75 percent.
 Montana has no sales tax, and household goods are exempt from property taxes.
 However, property taxes are assessed on livestock, farm machinery, heavy equipment, automobiles, trucks, and business equipment.
 The amount of property tax owed is not determined solely by the property's value.
 The property's value is multiplied by a tax rate, set by the Montana Legislature, to determine its taxable value.
 The taxable value is then multiplied by the mill levy established by various taxing jurisdictions—city and county government, school districts, and others.